great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/setup_overview.md

 <!--Use 'inactive' or 'active' to indicate which Universal Map steps this term has a use case within.-->

-Setting up Great Expectations includes installing Great Expectations and initializing your deployment.
+Setting up Great Expectations (GX) includes installing GX and initializing your deployment.
 Optionally, you can customize the configuration of some components, such as Stores, Data Docs, and Plugins.

-After you've completed the setup for your production deployment, you can access all Great Expectations features from your <TechnicalTag relative="../" tag="data_context" text="Data Context" />.
+After you've completed the setup for your production deployment, you can access all GX features from your <TechnicalTag relative="../" tag="data_context" text="Data Context" />.
 Also, your <TechnicalTag relative="../" tag="store" text="Stores" /> and <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> will be optimized for your business requirements.

 To set up <TechnicalTag relative="../" tag="datasource" text="Datasources" />, <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> see the specific topics for these components.